First Class Vs. Business Class: What’s The Difference?

 Be driven to your plane when flying Air France first class

-While there are some great business class lounges out there, like the Qatar Airways Al Mourjan Lounge Doha and the Virgin Atlantic Clubhouse London, I’ve never had a business class ground experience which I found to be truly personalized in the same way.
+While there are some great business class lounges out there, like the Qatar Airways Al Mourjan Lounge Doha and the Virgin Atlantic Clubhouse London, I’ve never had a business class ground experience that I found to be truly personalized in the same way.

 The Virgin Atlantic Clubhouse is great, but not to the same level